Flexible Working Guide – What Should You be Doing?

 It’s why I always advise against the (lazy) decision to move to a 4-day week.
 Because 4 days won’t suit a lot of people any more than a 5-day week does.

 Your starting point should be your people.
-Gathering feedback using a tool like The Happiness Index is the best way to extract a flexible working policy as you understand what people need.
+Gathering feedback using an employee engagement platform like The Happiness Index is the best way to extract a flexible working policy as you understand what people need.
 You’re trying to answer three key questions:

 Where do they want to work?